emberjs/rfcs/text/0000-qunit-dom.md

 > What other designs have been considered?

-None
+- Using the `find()` helper functions can be considered an alternative, but as mentioned above they still result in more verbose code than using `qunit-dom`.
+Another advantage is that `qunit-dom` generates a useful assertion description by default, while `assert.equal()` will just show something like "A does not match B".

 > What is the impact of not doing this?

-We will keep using ugly, hard-to-read assertions by default and leave it up to our users to discover `qunit-dom` by themselves.
+We will keep using hard-to-read assertions by default and leave it up to our users to discover `qunit-dom` by themselves.

 # Unresolved questions